Sensible Heat Calculator

 Specific heat capacity

 You can use the list of materials to directly input the values of specific heat capacity.
+Refer to our specific heat calculator and heat capacity calculator for more information.

 Example: Using the sensible heat calculator